-This post looks at how to containerize a full-stack web app powered by Flask and Vue and deploy it to Heroku using Gitlab CI.
+This tutorial looks at how to containerize a full-stack web app powered by Flask and Vue and deploy it to Heroku using Gitlab CI.

 This is an intermediate-level tutorial.
 It assumes that you a have basic working knowledge of Vue, Flask, and Docker.
 Review the following resources for more info: